CredaCash/snarklib/README.md

 The author of snarklib has no relationship with the [SCIPR Lab] project or affiliated contributors.

-Modifications for the CredaCash&trade; project Copyright &copy; 2015-2019 Creda Software, Inc.
-CredaCash is a trademark of Creda Software, Inc.
+Modifications for the CredaCash&trade; project Copyright &copy; 2015-2024 Creda Foundation, Inc., or its contributors CredaCash is a trademark of Creda Foundation, Inc.

 --------------------------------------------------------------------------------
 [TOC]